 Prime Agricultural land is defined as those soil types, which are ideally suited for production of crops.
 There are 296,960 acres of land in Stewart County.
-In the county, 59,254 acres are farmland with 12,699 acres in harvest crops.
+In the county, 51,077 acres are farmland with 3,445 acres in harvest crops.

 The forested areas of Stewart County are both aesthetically and ecologically valuable in the provision of natural beauty, wildlife habitat, and the maintenance of water quality.
-There are 238,200 acres in forestland in Stewart County with 232,300 acres being in private ownership.
+There are 233,000 acres in forestland with 227,200 in private ownership.
 The forestland provides a haven for wildlife.
 The hunting and fishing industries are increasingly important in the economic sector of the county and municipalities.
-Lumpkin should require that any forestry activities occurring in the city be consistent with best management practices established by the Georgia Forestry Commission in order to ensure the scenic and environmental value of this large land area.
+Lumpkin should require that any forestry activities occurring in the city be consistent with best management practices established by the Georgia Forestry Commission to ensure the scenic and environmental value of this large land area.

-Table 14: Stewart County Agricultural Trends
+Table 14: Stewart County Agricultural Trends 2017